 2. When browsing various thread indexes, you'll see helpful icons beside each thread.
 These include icons to the left of the thread indicating regular threads, SFI Corporate threads, and threads started by Forum Gurus.
 Other, smaller icons appear to the right of the thread indicating sticky threads, "hot" threads, etc. Hover over these icons with your mouse for clarifying tooltips.

 3. Keep your posts as concise as you can.
 Less is usually more.
 And always use paragraph breaks to make longer posts easier to read.

 4. Like all posts (click the thumbs-up icon) that you feel are above average and/or have valuable content.
 Doing so makes the Forum more valuable for everyone by making it easy to spot the best posts/answers.
-At the same time, you'll be rewarding members of the forum for their good work, which can help them to earn higher Forum Guru rankings.
+At the same time, you'll be rewarding members of the forum for their good work.

 5. To help determine the best answers for questions that have been posted, look for posts with a high number of likes (number shown beside thumbs-up icon).
 A highly-liked post (minimum 35 likes) will display a bronze star.
 Some posts may also have a "stamp of approval" from SFI Corporate (silver star), or from SFI President Gery Carson (gold star).